Jubatian/rrpge-spec/specs/grapfifo.rst

 ------------------------------------------------------------------------------

-The Graphics FIFO command word is simply a FIFO bus (Accelerator) address at which the data should be written when processing the FIFO operation.
+The Graphics FIFO command word is basically a FIFO bus (Accelerator) address at which the data should be written when processing the FIFO operation.

 The graphics registers are described in the appropriate sections of the Accelerator's specification (acc_arch.rst) and the Graphics Display Generator's specification (vid_arch.rst).

+Bit 11 of the Command word may be used to request incrementing the latched command word, to skip generating data for an address.
+Note that if either FIFO register's address is loaded in a CPU register, it has bit 11 set, so may be used for this increment trigger.

-Bits 9-15 of the Command word are unused.
-Bits 0-8 specify the graphics register to fill in.
+Unless bit 11 was set, bits 0-8 specify the Accelerator register to fill in.

 The Data word provides the data to be written into the specified graphics register.